-To make the student to understand the concept of gene manipulation and gene transfer technologies.

-- To understand the concept of recombinant DNA technology or genetic engineering - To interpret the characterization of recombinant protein - To infer the knowledge on cDNA - To expose students to the application of recombinant DNA technology in biotechnological research. - To train students in strategizing research methodologies employing genetic engineering techniques. - To understand the applications of recombinant DNA technology
+- To understand the concept of gene manipulation and gene transfer technologies. - To understand the concept of recombinant DNA technology or genetic engineering - To interpret the characterization of recombinant protein - To infer the knowledge on cDNA - To expose students to application of recombinant DNA technology in biotechnological research. - To train students in strategizing research methodologies employing genetic engineering techniques.

 - 1. Understand the application of genetic engineering techniques in basic and applied experimental biology - 2.
-Learn the concept of recombinant DNA technology or genetic engineering - 3.
-Understand the expression of gene cloning vectors - 4.
+Understand the concept of recombinant DNA technology or genetic engineering - 3.
+Gain knowledge on the gene cloning vectors and their expression - 4.
 Explore the knowledge on genomic library - 5.
 Proficiency in designing and conducting experiments involving genetic manipulation. - 6.
 Describe DNA fingerprinting, and restriction fragment length polymorphism (RFLP) analysis and their applications.